tustin2121/James_Somerton_Transcripts/_videos/qa3A_ery3Hg.md

 <compare>
 <james {% include timecode %}>

-[James cuts off the quote.]
-Content?
+<u>[James cuts off the quote.]</u> Content?
 A leader in LGBTQ content?
 Well that’s… news… Have we been looking at the same release schedule, Disney?
 Like ‘leader’ as in racing ahead of the competition, venturing into uncharted territory, and developing new innovations which inspire others to keep up with you?
 Because none of those things are going on these days.
 {% assign timecode = "10:21" %}

 </james>